terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

    gcloud beta terraform vet bootstrap.json --policy-library="../policy-library" --project ${VET_PROJECT_ID}
    ```

-   - *`A-VALID-PROJECT-ID`* must be an existing project you have access to, this is necessary because Terraform-validator needs to link resources to a valid Google Cloud Platform project.
+   *`A-VALID-PROJECT-ID`* must be an existing project you have access to.
+This is necessary because Terraform-validator needs to link resources to a valid Google Cloud Platform project.

 1. Run `terraform apply`.

    ```bash